celebrity

 December 13: Another lawsuit, and the three words Diddy's alleged victim said.

-An additional three men have sued Diddy, accusing the hip-hop mogul of drugging and raping them in the years between 2019 to 2022.
+An additional three men sued Combs, accusing the hip-hop mogul of drugging and raping them in the years between 2019 to 2022.
 The complainants allege that they were plied with spiked drinks and then attacked while unconscious.

-One of the three alleged victims (they're all identified as John Doe), claims that he was drugged after meeting with Diddy in a New York hotel to discuss finances.
+One of the three alleged victims (they're all identified as John Doe), claims that he was drugged after meeting with Combs in a New York hotel to discuss finances.

 He alleges that he awoke from being drugged mid-way through the sexual assault, and that Combs told him, "I'm almost done."